oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The authorization server in trust domain B SHOULD deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if federation with trust domain A is not established).

+Section 3.1 of {{RFC7523}} describes the error response used in request denial cases.

 ### Access Token Response

 The authorization server in trust domain B responds with an access token as described in section 5.1 of {{RFC6749}}.